Can You Put A Refrigerator Outside? [PROS & CONS]

 Problems With Using A Refrigerator Outside

-If It Is Too Hot
+If It Is Too Hot:

-If It Is To Cold
+If It Is Too Cold:

 Tips To Keep Your Fridge Outdoors